laboon/ebook/text/41_advanced_unit_testing.md

 ### What To Test?

 Exactly what you test will vary based upon the domain of software you are testing and the amount of time you have for testing, as well as organizational standards and other external factors.
 Of course, stating this doesn't give you any direction at all, and similar caveats could probably be put in front of every paragraph of this book.
-There are definitely some heuristics to follow, many of which follow directly from some of the items discussed when developing a test plan.
+There are some heuristics to follow, many of which follow directly from some of the items discussed when developing a test plan.

 Ideally, you should look at the method and think of the various success and failure cases, determine the equivalence classes, and think about some good boundary and interior values might be to test from those equivalence classes.
 You want to also focus on testing common use cases over use cases which rarely occur, at least at first.
 If you are writing more safety-critical software, often it makes sense to focus on testing for failure before checking the happy path.
 Personally, I often work on a base case first, and then think of possible failure cases after that.
-Oftentimes, I will go back with a profiler to see what code is executed is most often and add extra test cases for that.
+Oftentimes, I will go back, somtimes with a profiler, and see what code is executed is most often and add extra test cases for that.
 I may try to construct a mental model of what is called often instead of using a profiler.
 I will definitely think of from where the inputs to the method are coming.
-If they are from a system that I have no control over (note that this definition includes users as "systems I have no control over, and thus any kind of user input), and may be sending unanticipated values, I will definitely spend more time thinking of possible failure cases and checking for edge cases.
+If they are from a system that I have no control over (including users, the ultimate example of systems I have no control over), and may be sending unanticipated values, I will definitely spend more time thinking of possible failure cases and checking for edge cases.

 You don't want to create a test suite that takes so long to run that people don't run it often, but a well-designed unit test suite with appropriate doubles, mocks, stubs, and the like should run very fast even when there are many tests.
 I would err on the side of creating too many tests rather than too few, at first.
-As you determine how many tests are necessary for the particular piece of software you're working on, you can start making trade-offs between the amount of time for development and the amount of testing.
+As you determine how many tests are necessary for the particular piece of software you're working on, you can start making trade-offs between the amount of time for development and for testing.

 ### Unit Tests Should Have Few Assertions (Preferably Only One) And Simple, Direct Names